iheartcontentdesign-zz/website/docs/management.md

 # Management
 Books and websites about managing content teams and projects.

-## People Management
+## People management
-Resources that helped us become better people leaders.
+Resources that helped us become better at working with our teams.

 * [The manager's path](http://shop.oreilly.com/product/0636920056843.do)
 * [Multipliers](https://www.amazon.com.au/Multipliers-Best-Leaders-Everyone-Smarter/dp/0061964395)